Gluten Free Perfect Pie Crust Recipe

 To Pre-bake (or Blind Bake) a pie crust:

-Add 1 1/2 tablespoons cocoa powder to the dry ingredients and proceed as above.
+Chocolate Pie Crust Variation: Add 1 ½ tablespoons cocoa powder to the dry ingredients and proceed as above.
 The dough may require just a tad more water.
 Make sure to brush off all the excess flour blend after rolling to keep the dark color.

 The views and opinions expressed on this blog are purely the blog owners.
 This blog accepts free manufacturers’ samples and forms of cash advertising, sponsorship, paid insertions or other forms of compensation.